lavinal712/Awesome-Visual-Tokenizers/README.md

 This is a repository for organizing papers, codes and other resources related to visual tokenizers.

+#### :thinking: What are visual tokenizers?

+A visual tokenizer is a mechanism that maps input visual signals (such as images or videos) into a set of compact and structured visual units (tokens), which may be continuous vectors, discrete indices, or a hybrid of both.
+A core requirement of a visual tokenizer is that the generated visual units must possess sufficient representational capacity to enable high-quality reconstruction of the original visual input through a corresponding decoder or generator.

+**Note**: This definition is not intended to represent a universally accepted or formally established definition in the academic community.
+Readers and users should be aware that different works in the literature may adopt varying definitions or criteria for what constitutes a visual tokenizer.

 #### :high_brightness: This project is still on-going, pull requests are welcomed!!

 If you have any suggestions (missing papers, new papers, or typos), please feel free to edit and pull a request.
 Just letting us know the title of papers can also be a great contribution to us.
 You can do this by open issue or contact us directly via email.